For AI agents · x402 protocol

 4Receive 200 + verify the content signature

-On success the server returns the article JSON along with a PAYMENT-RESPONSE header carrying the settlement transaction hash.
+On success the server returns the article JSON plus a PAYMENT-RESPONSE header carrying the settlement transaction hash.
 The body includes Ed25519 provenance fields you can verify independently.

 HTTP/1.1 200 OK